Centralize reading in your space

 I love the book Influence: The Psychology of Persuasion by Professor Robert Cialdini.
 In it, he showed that when people make a bet on a horse, they suddenly think that specific horse will win.
 His work suggests that the act of making the bet is what inspires people to believe in it.

 Why can’t you be the horse?
 Make a bet on yourself.
 Make a public commitment that you will read more.
 Create a Reco account.
 Share your reading goals with your spouse every night at dinner.
 Write the number of books you want to read in your agenda.
 Join a book club.

 I created an online book club a couple years ago to try to increase the number of books I read.
 Now, over 30,000 people expect me to email them once a month with book recommendations.
 And guess what?
-The public commitment I made to my subscribers forces me to read more.
+That public commitment forces me to read more.
+Then I made a podcast about books, forcing me to read even more.
+Bet on yourself.

 Read what you want and learn to say “no”